 Owing to the enhancement of quantum fluctuations, novel features of 2D fermionic systems with spin-$1/2$ have been widely studied such as the high mobility electrons in graphene and high temperature superconductivity in cuprates.
-Ultracold Fermi gas in an oblate optical trap generates a versatile platform to probe 2D physics by freezing out the motional degrees of freedom along the tightly confined direction~\cite{Jasper}.
-Since the early observation of 2D Fermi gas with ultracold atoms~\cite{Turlapov:2010kt,Dyke:2011}, most studies have so far only focused on the two-component Fermi gas in 2D including the many-body pairing gap~\cite{Feld:2011gf}, the evolution of pairing along dimensional crossover~\cite{Sommer:2012bs} and the spin transport~\cite{Koschorreck:2013dj,Luciuk:2017iw}.
-Multi-component fermions with higher spin symmetries can dramatically change the pairing mechanisms, which have been the focus of many theoretical studies~\cite{PhysRevLett.99.130406,PhysRevA.82.063615,PhysRevA.83.063607}.
-Despite the emerging interest in the role of enlarged spin symmetry in 2D fermionic systems, the experimental realization has remained unexplored.
+Ultracold Fermi gases in an oblate optical trap generate a versatile platform to probe 2D physics by freezing out the motional degrees of freedom along the tightly confined direction~\cite{Jasper}.
+Since the early observations of 2D Fermi gas~\cite{Turlapov:2010kt,Dyke:2011}, most studies have so far focused on the two-component Fermi gas in 2D including the many-body pairing gap~\cite{Feld:2011gf}, the evolution of pairing along dimensional crossover~\cite{Sommer:2012bs} and the spin transport~\cite{Koschorreck:2013dj,Luciuk:2017iw}.
+Multi-component fermions with higher spin symmetry can dramatically change the pairing mechanism, which have been discussed in recent theoretical studies~\cite{PhysRevLett.99.130406,PhysRevA.82.063615,PhysRevA.83.063607}.
+Despite the emerging interest in the role of enlarged spin symmetry in 2D, the experimental realization has remained unexplored in fermionic systems.

-In this Letter, we realize a stack of 2D SU($N$) Fermi gases in a one-dimensional (1D) optical lattice, and investigate the effects of spin multiplicity on the collective excitations with fixed atom number per spin and fixed scattering length.
+In this Letter, we realize a stack of 2D SU($N$) Fermi gases in a one-dimensional (1D) optical lattice, and investigate the effect of spin multiplicity on the collective excitations with fixed atom number per spin and scattering length.
 We find that the higher spin multiplicity reduces the oscillation frequency of quadrupole modes.
-The observed collective mode is in good agreement with numerical calculations using kinetic equations in 2D, which provides experimental confirmation of enhanced interaction effect in weakly interacting SU($N$) fermions.
-Furthermore, we explore a dimensional crossover from 2D to 3D trap for tunable SU($N$) systems.
+The observed collective mode is in good agreement with numerical calculations using kinetic equations in 2D, which provides an experimental confirmation of enhanced interaction effect in weakly interacting SU($N$) fermions.
+Furthermore, we explore a dimensional crossover from 2D to 3D for tunable SU($N$) systems.
 Lastly, we experimentally characterize the damping rate of the quadrupole mode for different SU($N$) fermions.
-Our work provides a new atomic platform in 2D with high-spin SU($N$) symmetry opening a new possibility to study unconventional Fermi liquid properties.
+Our work provides an atomic 2D platform with SU($N$) symmetry opening a new possibility to study an unconventional Fermi liquid.